deeplearning4j/deeplearning4j/README.md

 Deeplearning4J is an Apache 2.0-licensed, open-source, distributed neural net library written in Java and Scala.

-Deeplearning4J integrates with Hadoop and Spark and runs on several backends that enable use of CPUs and GPus.
+Deeplearning4J integrates with Hadoop and Spark and runs on several backends that enable use of CPUs and GPUs.
 The aim is to create a plug-and-play solution that is more convention than configuration, and which allows for fast prototyping.

 Current version in maven central is `0.4-rc0`.